 A provider rated Requires Improvement cannot accept new apprenticeship starts.
 A provider rated Inadequate is placed on a 3-month re-inspection clock and at serious risk of having its apprenticeship licence withdrawn entirely.

-What’s your overall and apprenticeship achievement rate (QAR) compared to the national benchmark?
+What's your achievement rate (QAR) compared to the national benchmark?

 Some providers operate at industrial scale: skills coaches carrying caseloads of 80, 100, even 120 apprentices.
 At that ratio, the model has to become effectively self-service with periodic check-ins.
 There's no real 1:1 coaching available because the maths doesn't allow it.